hatfieldlibrary/dspace-angular-client/README.md

 The client supports login, logout, handle-based browsing of communities, collections and items, sorting, filtering, discovery, bitstream retrieval, and administration and submission options based on the user's authorization level.

 The Node middleware includes [Express](http://expressjs.com/ "Express"), [Passport](https://github.com/jaredhanson/passport "Passport") (with [CAS](https://github.com/sadne/passport-cas "CAS") and [Google OAUTH2](https://github.com/jaredhanson/passport-google-oauth "Google OAUTH2") strategies), [request-promise](https://www.npmjs.com/package/request-promise "request-promise").
 In production, [connect-redis](https://github.com/tj/connect-redis "connect-redis") is used as the session store.
 The Node application's controllers and models are responsible for user authentication and access to DSpace Rest and solr services.
+Communication between the NodeJs application and DSpace REST can use either https or http protocols.
+In a typical deployment, the Node Express server will run on the DSpace host.

   [Angular Material](https://material.angularjs.org/latest/) is the UI framework.
 Angular Material 2 is currently in alpha.